-To celebrate the upcoming release of the Magic: The Gathering and Dungeons & Dragons crossover card set, Adventures in the Forgotten Realms, the Wizards team invited a bunch of journos to try out a hybrid D&D session with custom-created characters.
+To celebrate the upcoming release of the Magic: The Gathering and Dungeons & Dragons crossover card set, Adventures in the Forgotten Realms, the Wizards team recently invited a bunch of journos to try out a hybrid D&D session with custom-created characters.

 I made a lazy tiefling blood hunter named Aleister, mostly because they sounded cool and I’m a big fan of the wrestler formerly known as Aleister Black.
 To make the session more fun, the Wizards team actually commissioned artist Will Kirkby to draw everybody’s D&D characters, and they had a miniatures artist create tiny figurines.

 i was invited to a fun d&d/mtg event tonight and in the lead up we had to design our own characters

 — Leah J. Williams (@legenette) July 21, 2021

 While not all Dungeons & Dragons session require this level of detail and finesse, it was a great touch that really helped with the visual side of imagining our epic D&D adventure.

 In this case, I and four other journos (including Kotaku Australia’s own Chris Neill and former contributors Steph Panecasio and Amanda Yeo) were sent off an a grand quest to rescue two dwarves from the clutches of deadly orcs and claim the power of a mystic treasure trove.
 It was aided by a miniature dungeon set depicting every room, creature and object we’d face.